 Considering how long I have been a fan of Jane Austen’s 1813 novel, "PRIDE AND PREJUDICE" and its numerous television and movie adaptations, I am surprised that I have never considered something about its heroine, Elizabeth Bennet, and her family.
 Ever since I have been reading numerous articles about the novel and its adaptations, I have noticed that many have labeled the Bennet family as members of the middle-class or the upper middle-class in Regency England.
 And it finally occurred to me that many of these fans were in error.

 I can see the doubt rising in the eyes of those reading this article.
 The Bennets were not middle-class or upper middle-class?
 How can that be?
 After all, Austen’s novel made it clear that Fitzwilliam Darcy had married beneath him when Elizabeth Bennet became his wife.
 But if one knew the truth about social classes in Great Britain around that time, one would understand that Mr. Darcy actually married a woman from his own class.
-Elizabeth, her father and her sisters were members of the landed gentry.
-Members of Regency England’s upper class.
+Elizabeth, her father and her sisters had been born into the landed gentry.
+They were born as members of Regency England’s upper class.

-Landed gentry is a traditional British social class consisting of "gentlemen" in the original sense.
-In other words, those who owned land in the form of country estates to such an extent that they were not required to work except in an administrative capacity on their own lands.
-The estates were often, but not always, made up of tenanted farms, in which the gentleman could live entirely off rent income.
+The Landed Gentry is a traditional British social class consisting of "gentlemen" in the original sense.
+In other words, those who owned land in the form of country estates to such an extent that they were not required to work except in an administrative capacity of their own lands.
+The estates were often, but not always, made up of tenant farms, in which the gentleman could live entirely off rent income.
 The landed gentry were among the untitled members of the upper class, not the middle class.

 However, Mr. Bennet did marry beneath him.
 He married a young woman, whose father was an attorney in Meryton.
 Her brother, Mr. Gardiner was a businessman (or in trade); and her sister, Mrs. Phillips, was married to another attorney.
 In other words, Mrs. Bennet and her siblings originally came from the middle class.
-Mr. Darcy and the Bingleys (sans Charles) had been expressing contempt at Mrs. Bennet’s social origins, not Mr. Bennet’s.
-But Elizabeth and her sisters were not African-American slaves from the Old South.
+Mr. Darcy and the Bingleys (sans Charles) had expressed contempt at Mrs. Bennet’s social origins, not Mr. Bennet’s.
+But Elizabeth and her sisters were not African-American slaves from the Old South or Britain's imperial holdings.
 Meaning, they did not inherit their social status from their mother.
 They inherited their status from their landowning father, also making them members of the landed gentry . . . and the upper class.
 And as it turned out, Mr. Bennet was not the only member of his immediate family who married someone from what was considered a socially inferior class.